 Channel instability and changes in vectors and pathways such as recreation, restoration construction, road construction, and weather patterns also increase the impacts of invasive plant species that are documented to alter riparian succession.
 Channel instability disrupts riparian succession, and arrests the passive restoration of native plant communities.
-These are the foundation of food webs and habitat development, and when they are impaired, cause cascading effects on salmon and other species (QIN, Lestelle et al. 2011).
-Succession is as dependent on control of erosions as it is on species.
+These are the foundation of food webs and habitat development, and when they are impaired, cause cascading effects on salmonids and other species (QIN, Lestelle et al. 2011).
+Succession is as dependent on control of erosion as it is on species.
 Succession is very complex.
-Mycorrhizal components need to be art of any riparian planting and invasive plant control.
+Mycorrhiza components, when understood and feasible, need to be part of any riparian planting and invasive plant control.

 The Hoh River Basin is a dynamic watershed, which in past decades has suffered destructive mass wasting, rapid lateral channel migration, locally excessive sediment accumulation and repeated scour during spawning and egg incubation periods.
 These effects are aggravated by many causes, some of which are within the expected range of conditions on Coast Range watersheds managed for timber production.
-Causes include both rapid storm runoff from young commercial forestland at low elevations and rain-onsnow events originating in mid-elevation forests.
+Causes include both rapid storm runoff from young commercial forestland at low elevations and rain-on-snow events originating in mid-elevation forests.
 The riparian buffers left along tributaries and the main channel have not been adequate to withstand windstorms, debris flows, and channel migration.
-In reaches where remnant, large old growth timber remains, shore instability is just as poor as where no timber grows.
-The lack of large riparian timber reduces shading and limits the supply of large wood material (LWM) to that which washes down from the Olympic National Park.
-Few LWM pieces are large enough to remain stable and embedded during normal peak flows, so most wash through the system to the beach unless caught in a minor channel.
-In tributaries, habitat has been isolated by fish passage-blocking culverts along the main stem corridor and in upland tributary habitat.
+In reaches where remnant, large old growth timber remains, bank instability is just as poor as where no timber grows, although trees of sufficient size and diameter remain in place, providing mass to build back river bars and floodplain terraces.
+The lack of large riparian timber reduces shading and limits the supply of large wood material (LWM) to that which washes down from Olympic National Park.
+Few pieces of LWM are large enough to remain stable and embedded during normal peak flows, so most are carried through the system to the beach unless caught up in an existing log jam or in a side channel.
+In tributaries, habitat has been isolated by fish passage-blocking culverts along the mainstem corridor and in upland tributaries.
 Road systems, in various states of repair, enable sudden storm runoff, transferring fine sediment washed from road surfaces or debris from road failures into tributaries and the river.
-Cedar spalt dams have also reduced access to habitat and degraded water quality in several lower elevation tributaries.
+Cedar spalt dams have also blocked access to habitat and degraded water quality in several lower elevation tributaries.
 Targets for restoration include expanding and diversifying riparian forests, retaining sufficient mature forest to ensure healthy watershed function, and control of invasive species.

-That said, the Hoh River Basin retains a large number of low gradient, LWM filled side channels, usually found in re-vegetated abandoned main channel beds, that serve not only as juvenile salmonid habitat but allow the river at high flow to spread unimpeded across the full floodplain.
-These side channel networks often blend with the lowest reaches of larger tributaries to form highly productive mazes that may reach miles in length.
-These side channel complexes are dynamic and temporary but often appear to remain functional well into the early stages of riparian forest succession (15-30 years).
+That said, the Hoh River Basin retains a large number of low-gradient, LWM filled side channels, usually found in revegetated abandoned main channel beds, that serve not only as juvenile salmonid habitat but allow the river at high flow to spread unimpeded across the full floodplain.
+These side channel networks often blend with the lowest reaches of larger tributaries to form highly productive complexes that may reach miles in length.
+These side-channel complexes are dynamic and temporary but often appear to remain functional well into the early stages of riparian forest succession (15-30 years).